-christopher wimmer, founding partner
+christopher wimmer, partner

 Chris represents clients in complicated, high-stakes disputes.
 He advocates before trial and appellate courts and arbitration forums on behalf of individuals and entities operating in the Americas, Africa, Asia, and Europe, and active in the technology, private equity, financial services, and commercial sectors.
 Chris also dedicates a significant portion of his time to pro bono causes, and publishes articles on mental health issues, criminal sentencing, and civil procedure.

 - Derivative shareholder suit on behalf of one-third owner of technology company

 - Trademark infringement and tortious interference claims between former business partners

 - Corporate accounting and dissolution action involving EdTech company

 - Breach of commission agreement on IT services contract